Basketball: Shooting

-Player releases a short jump shot, while her defender is either knocked down, or trying to "take a charge".
+A player releases a short jump shot, while her defender is either knocked down, or trying to "take a charge".

 Shooting is the act of attempting to score points by throwing the ball through the basket, methods varying with players and situations.

 Typically, a player faces the basket with both feet facing the basket.
 A player will rest the ball on the fingertips of the dominant hand (the shooting arm) slightly above the head, with the other hand supporting the side of the ball.
 The ball is usually shot by jumping (though not always) and extending the shooting arm.
 The shooting arm, fully extended with the wrist fully bent, is held stationary for a moment following the release of the ball, known as a follow-through.
 Players often try to put a steady backspin on the ball to absorb its impact with the rim.
 The ideal trajectory of the shot is somewhat controversial, but generally a proper arc is recommended.
 Players may shoot directly into the basket or may use the backboard to redirect the ball into the basket.